 BMC is Swiss, very Swiss.
 But what does that mean?

 This small Alpine European country bordered by no less than 5 others, has been crafted by the mountains.
-Mountains have influenced the birth of its independence and the evolution of its people and culture to create a highly diverse yet very diplomatic landscape.
-They are unavoidable in Switzerland, and for a cycling manufacturer like BMC they provide the canvas of our dreams.
+Mountains have influenced the birth of its independence and the evolution of its people and culture, to create a highly diverse yet very diplomatic landscape.
+Mountains are unavoidable in Switzerland, and for a bicycle manufacturer like BMC they provide the canvas for our dreams.
 They challenge us with their terrain, providing the perfect playground to inspire innovation.
-We don’t see them as barriers but as hurdles, and we search for ways to overcome them – the same attitude we adopt for our business.
-We do this with pride, precision and a fierce pride in quality.

 pre•mi•um \ prē-mē-əm \

 'A high value or a value in excess of that normally or usually expected’ this is exactly what BMC strives to deliver.
 We invest heavily in research and development and the constant evolution of our own engineering techniques and technology to deliver premium products.

 To achieve an excessive value in terms of quality, design, specifications and the level of production we keep a lot of what we do absolute top secret.
 The entire production process, from the inception of a new bike, through to its design, prototyping, testing, iterating and all the way to the final product, happens in our Impec Advanced R&D lab in Grenchen, Switzerland.
 This commitment to controlling the process ensures that just like our bikes, we have a competitive, high-performance edge over our competition.

 Pushed to the limits by the World’s Fastest Athletes